 1 E. Jackson Blvd.
 DePaul Center 6217 Chicago, IL 60604

 PhD, Resource Economics, Cornell University, 1978MRP, Regional Planning, Cornell University, 1975BA, Economics, University of Illinois, 1971

-William Sander is a Professor of Economics at DePaul University.
-He is also an economic consultant for the Federal Reserve Bank of Chicago.
-He has taught at DePaul from 1980 to 1984 and since 1987.
+William Sander is a professor of economics (emeritus) in the Driehaus College of Business.
+Sander is an economic consultant for the Federal Reserve Bank of Chicago.

-Mr. Sander received his bachelor's degree in economics from the University of Illinois, Urbana-Champaign in 1971.
-He earned both his Masters in Regional Planning and his PhD in Natural Resource Economics from Cornell University in 1975 and 1978, respectively.
-He teaches courses on the Economics of Low-Income Countries, Urban Economics and Introduction to Economic Issues.
+Sander received his bachelor's degree in economics from the University of Illinois, Urbana-Champaign in 1971.
+He earned both his masters in regional planning and his PhD in natural resource economics from Cornell University in 1975 and 1978, respectively.

 Sander has been at DePaul since 1980.
 He has taught courses on the economics of low-income countries, urban economics, and introduction to economic issues.